stonemoney44/UdacityMyReadsProject/README.md

     Fix: Check the search value.
 If there is an empty string, set the search result to an empty array

 Issue 4 : The main and search page books don't have the same book shelf state.
 Please see the comment above and in the code review.
-    I thing the above fix is from Issue three covers this.
+    I think the above fix is from Issue three covers this.